The Swetky Agency

 I mean, what a horse’s ass.
 Of course no problem is going to seem serious ten years down the road.
 That doesn’t mean it’s not serious at the time, you know?

 Take a new-born child diagnosed with a congenital heart disease, whatever the hell that is.
-Anyway, I’m just betting that ten years later—if the kid lived to see it—it wouldn’t have seemed like that big a deal anymore.
-But ask the kid when he’s six months old if it seems like a big deal, and he’s going to tell you, Goddam right it does.
+Anyway, I’m just betting that ten years later—if the kid lives to see it—it wouldn’t have seemed like that big a deal anymore.
+But ask the kid when he’s six months old if it seems like a big deal, and he’s going to tell you, Goddam right it does!

 I mean if he could talk.